ERI Wave II Funds Available

 Exciting announcement below!
 Additional information, including links to apply and further details, will be forthcoming!

-Contact: Zella Taylor, CEO
+Contact Zella Taylor, CEO

-United Way of Daviess County has been a key convener and coordinator of our community’s response to meet human needs for decades.
-Even before this crisis, we knew that 27% in Daviess County were not able to make ends meet - despite working.
-Without a robust local nonprofit safety net, those needs are bound to become even more dire.
-Thanks to generous support from the Lilly Endowment, Inc., we are now more strongly positioned to help our community’s nonprofits deal with the immediate impacts of Covid-19,” said Board Chair, Eric Lane, for United Way of Daviess County.
+“United Way of Daviess County has been a key convener and coordinator of our community’s response to meet human needs for decades.
+Even before this crisis, we knew that 1 in 3 families in Daviess County were not able to make ends meet - despite working.
+In the wake of COVID, those needs became even more dire.
+Thanks to the generous, continued support of Lilly Endowment to our State Association, we can continue to help our community, through nonprofit partners, deal with and hopefully resolve the impacts of this trying time,” said Jordan Sherman, Board Chair for United Way of Daviess County.